yiming-kang/rnaseq_pipe/README.md

 3. Quality assessment

-	1. Assess the total read count, percentage of uniquely aligned reads, efficiency of gene perturbation, replicate concordance, and efficiency of the replacement of drug-marker gene for each sample.
+	1. Assess the quality of each sample.
+The metrics used in this assessment are:
+		* Total read count
+		* Percentage of uniquely aligned reads
+		* Efficiency of gene perturbation
+		* Replicate concordance
+		* Efficiency of the replaced drug-marker gene.

 		The status is in bit form (encoding of the corresponding flags is stored in qc_config.yaml).

 	```
 	ml pandas/0.20.3